Lakshmi-v-Priya/PROMPT-ENGINEERING---Exp-1/README.md

 ```

 # Aim:
-Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+ To make an Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs).

 Experiment:
 Develop a comprehensive report for the following exercises: